Is this service worthwhile?

 How do I pay?

 Payment is currently by credit card.
-We also can set up accounts with established clients.
+We no longer set up accounts.

 Do I bill the client?